ldsomeone/IoT-Weather-LFD/README.md

 Date | Commit Message | Version
 :-----|:----------------:|:--------:
 25.08.23 | initial setup | 0.1.0
-7.09.23  | adding ultrasonic sensor and building website  | 0.1.1
+7.09.23 | adding ultrasonic sensor and coding website  | 0.1.1
+14.09.23 | adding navbar to the website and adding an ouptup | 0.1.2

 ### References